SnowyMouse/chimera/README.md

 2. Back up your game's Strings.dll.
 Renaming it to `strings-old.dll` works.
 3. Copy strings.dll and chimera.ini into your game folder.

-NOTE: Each file goes into the main game folder, NOT controls.
-If you put the files in controls, it will not work.
+> **NOTE**: Each file goes into the main game folder, NOT controls.
+If you put
+> the files in controls, it will not work.

 Uninstalling Chimera is simple: